 This post is all about the best clothes for hiking.
 Whether you’re going out for a couple of nights or you’re planning a thru-hike.
-I’ve hiked over 5000 miles in the past four years.
-Including the Appalachian Trail and the Continental Divide Trail.
-I’ve used and abused a lot of the clothing below and I trust it to get the job done.
+I’ve hiked over 5000 miles in the past four years including the Appalachian Trail and the Continental Divide Trail, i’ve used and abused a lot of the clothing below and I trust it to get the job done.

 I’ll be using a lot of this exact clothing on my upcoming High Sierra Trip.
-Check out the video.

 Characteristics and Material Choice of the Best Hiking Clothes